Fannibals/S2/KT/L1-Intro.md

   - unstructured data

 #### What to do with data?
-+ analysis and structure them by using computers
++ Analysis and structure them by using computers
   - database schema
   - mark-up languages
   - programmatic APIs